 For me as a Christian, effective giving is fundamentally about the call to see everyone as equal in the eyes of God.
 This means being one of the few rich-world people who donate to international charities.
-For example, only 6% of American donations went abroad in 2017, which doesn’t treat everyone as equal in terms of resources per person.
+According to the 2023 Giving USA report, only 6% of American donations went to international affairs organisations in 2022.
+To me, this suggests that people living far away from us aren't given the same value as those living close to us.
 If you consider that many international charities do more than 100 times more good than typical rich-world ones, the importance of treating every human being as equally valuable becomes even more clear.

 I am tremendously grateful for the help I’ve received from comparatively ineffective charities such as American soup kitchens.
 However, my experience makes me empathize more, not less, with people who have none of these rich-world options.
 Even when I lived at half the American poverty line, I was richer than 70% of humanity.
 When rich world people shun international charities, we demand that people even poorer than I was shoulder the burden of providing these services to the poorest members of our human family instead.
 In a perfect world, all charities that do more good than harm would be funded more.
 However, I can make a far bigger difference by donating to charities where the funding crisis is most severe.